-From time to time, we will post additional news and updates to keep you informed about the availability or use of specific mortgage documents or changes to the documents or summary pages that are posted on this Web site.
+From time to time, we will post additional news and updates to keep you informed about the availability or use of specific mortgage documents or changes to the documents or summary pages.

 All of the security instruments, notes, riders & addenda, and special-purpose documents that should be used in connection with regularly amortizing one- to four-family conventional first mortgages that are sold to Fannie Mae are available for viewing, printing, or downloading in Microsoft® Word format.

 In addition, other special-purpose documents are available -- such as the state-specific Balloon Loan Refinancing Instruments, the Texas Home Equity Affidavit and Agreement, the New York Consolidation, Extension and Modification Agreement, etc.

 The mortgage documents that Fannie Mae makes available through the Web fall into one of the categories: security instruments, notes, riders & addenda, and special purpose.

 Each document is accompanied by an an Instructions document providing:

 To comply with the requirements of the Truth in Lending Act and Regulation Z (12 C.F.R. § 1026.36(g)), lenders are authorized to add to the last page of the note and the last page of the security instrument the name of the mortgage loan originator (LO) and NMLSR ID number for both an organization and individual.
 This information must be placed below the borrower signature lines and any notary section.
 If state or local law requires the placement of this information in a different location on the legal documents, lenders may place the LO name and NMLSR ID in an alternate location in order to comply with applicable requirements.
 Lenders may implement this change immediately and must implement it by no later than January 10, 2014.

 NOTE: This authorized change has not yet been added to the individual instructions for each legal document.